mistrk7/librarians-balance/README.md

 ## Customisable Trades

-Enchanted books are placeable on lecterns.
-Librarians adapt their enchanted book trade to what's on their lectern.
+- Enchanted books are placeable on lecterns.
+- Librarians adapt their enchanted book trade to what's on their lectern.
 The **emerald** price gets updated to match the estimated value of that book.
-It is based on two parameters; the **best enchantment** & the **number of enchantments**.
+That price is based on two values; the **best enchantment** & the **number of enchantments**.

 A simple breakdown of logic is below.
 <h6>(spoilers, maybe??)</h6>

 ### Price of enchantment = price(best enchantment) * number of enchantments </h3>